keu/docs/astro/resource-reference-aws.md

 - `ap-southeast-2`
 - `ap-south-1`

-Modifying the region of an existing Cluster on Astronomer is not supported.
+Modifying the region of an existing Cluster on Astro is not supported.
 If you're interested in an AWS region that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).

 ### Node Instance Type

-Astronomer Cloud supports a variety of AWS EC2 instance types.
+Astro supports a variety of AWS EC2 instance types.
 Instance types comprise of varying combinations of CPU, memory, storage, and networking capacity.
 All system and Airflow components within a single Cluster are powered by the nodes specified during the Cluster creation or modification process.

 For detailed information on each instance type, reference [AWS documentation](https://aws.amazon.com/ec2/instance-types/).
 If you're interested in a node type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).
 Not all instance types are supported in all AWS regions.